rhel-labs/learn-katacoda/openscap/intro.md

 * Re-run the scan to ensure that the issue has been resolved

 # Example Usecase:
-The Chief Security Officer (CSO) of your organizatin has requested that a compliance scan be conducted to meet the PCI-DSS requirements.
+The Chief Security Officer (CSO) of your organization has requested that a compliance scan be conducted to meet the PCI-DSS requirements.